Skip to content

 DataMaker caches tokens until 60 seconds before their stated expires_in.
 If your scenario runs longer than that, tokens are refreshed transparently.

-If you’re seeing 401 on a long run, the IdP’s expires_in is likely lying — some servers say “3600s” but rotate at ~30 minutes.
-Add a manual refresh:
+If you’re seeing 401 on a long run, the IdP’s expires_in is likely lying.
+Some servers say “3600s” but rotate at ~30 minutes.
+Wrap the push in a retry so each attempt re-fetches a fresh token:

 Bearer / API key shows up in logs